PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/tabs.md

 These roles will allow you to manage detailed permission in your controllers, you can read this documentation if you need more details about [Controller Security]({{< ref "/1.7/development/architecture/migration-guide/controller-routing.md#security" >}}).
 They are automatically added to the `SUPER_ADMIN` group, and the group of the Employee installing the module, but you can then edit privileges for other Employee groups.

+{{% notice note %}}
+**Hidden Tabs**

+Tabs are usually visible and accessible in the menu, but there are also **invisible** tabs, they are only created for permissions to manage Security.
+All the controllers present in `controllers/admin` in your module are automatically added as hidden Tabs (if no visible Tab exists).
+{{% /notice %}}

 ## Automatic hiding of disabled modules
 {{< minver v="1.7.7" title="true" >}}